SaraCandela/learn-spanish/README.md

 Code institute Slack community was checked to see common bugs with other students.

-Code institute mentor Adegbenga Adeye was consulted, and he help throuhout the project, especially buttons functions.
-He was gave some advice and suggestions.
+Code institute mentor Adegbenga Adeye was consulted, he helped on the buttons functions.

 Google is the primary spot consulted for alternative coding and general inspiration including [Stack Overlow](https://stackoverflow.com/) and [W3C schools](https://www.w3schools.com/).